 - Pasta Machine Motor – You do not need to have a motor on your pasta machine, but it sure makes it nice.
 Both the Makins and the Atlas brands have motors available.
 Motors are noisy, but they allow you to guide the clay into the machine with both hands and make the process go faster.
 They also help you avoid shoulder strain if cranking makes your arm hurt.

 - Dedicated Clay Oven – A separate clay oven is not necessary, but if your claying area is far from your kitchen or if you bake clay so often that your oven is seldom free, you might want to invest in a claying oven.
 I can’t recommend a brand, but I do know that convection ovens work better because they distribute the heat more evenly, preventing hot spots and scorching.

-- Slicer – There are many options here, such as the Simple Slicer.
+- Slicer – There are many options here.
 But the cream of the crop is the LC Tools Slicer.
 I have one and I can recommend it highly.